Suicide Prevention: How You Can Help

 Recognize the warning signs of suicide risk

 According to the American Foundation for Suicide Prevention, people who commit suicide often show a combination of mood and behavior changes.
 For example, you might notice a close friend stop showing up to after-school meetings, or they might struggle to turn in homework and study for exams.
-If your family member is usually laid back, you might notice them acting frustrated or angry.
+If a family member is usually laid back, you might notice them acting frustrated or angry on a regular basis.

 Some common warning signs of a suicide crisis include: